A cough is a sudden burst of air from the lungs. It can help to clear mucus or foreign items from the airways.

 - Sinus inflammation

-- Certain medications, such as angiotensin-converting enzyme (ACE) inhibitors
+- Certain medicines, such as angiotensin-converting enzyme (ACE) inhibitors

 |Alveoli (Air Sacs) of Lung|